postmanlabs/labs-docs/src/pages/docs/integrations/installed-apps.md

 ## Supported integrations

-Team Admins can add installed apps for the following Postman integrations:
+Team members can add installed apps for the following Postman integrations:

 * [Slack](/docs/integrations/available-integrations/slack/) - Post monitoring results

 ## Adding an installed app

-You must be a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to add an installed app.
 You can add an installed app from Team Settings or when adding a new integration.
 After you add an installed app, any member of your team can use it add a [supported integration](#supported-integrations).

 ### Adding an installed app from Team Settings